 "The marathon has been an integral part of New York City's life for 40 years and is an event tens of thousands of New Yorkers participate in and millions more watch," Bloomberg and Wittenberg said in a statement.
 "While holding the race would not require diverting resources from the recovery effort, it is clear that it has become the source of controversy and division.

 "The marathon has always brought our city together and inspired us with stories of courage and determination.
-We would not want a cloud to hang over the race or its participants, and so we have decided to
+We would not want a cloud to hang over the race or its participants, and so we have decided to cancel it.

 About 30,000 runners were from outside of the city.